AdrienCorenflos/journal-club/README.md

 # Journal club notebooks
-This is a collection (hopefully some day) of notebooks used for my presentations at Simo Särkkä's group journal club.
+This is a collection (hopefully some day) of notebooks used for my presentations at Simo Särkkä's group journal (pronounced /yərnl/ as in true English) club.
 They leverage the [RISE](https://rise.readthedocs.io/en/stable/index.html) framework to produce slick slides.

 This repository is licensed under the MIT License, so feel free to reuse to your heart's content.